GCSEBiology

 View mark scheme hint

-Explain how human activities can lead to changes in ecosystems.
+Explain how human activities can impact ecosystems.
 [4 marks]

 4 marks